University of Utah Learning Framework

 After completing a degree in HSP, students will be able to:

-* The HSP learning outcomes map on to the 4 commitments of the University of Utah “Learning Framework”
+* The HSP learning outcomes map applied to the 4 commitments of the University of Utah “Learning Framework”

-All learning outcomes will be assessed during the required Capstone course (HSP 5000) taken during a student’s final spring semester.
-Learning Outcome (LO).
+All learning outcomes (LO) will be assessed during the required Capstone course (HSP 5000) taken during a student’s final spring semester.

 - LO #1 and Knowledge & Skills will be demonstrated through an essay where students reflect upon and integrate the most significant learning achieved during the degree.

 - LO #2, Community and Impact will be demonstrated through the completion of a final team-created capstone project in which they develop a policy, program, health care practice, or community-based initiative that addresses an important, timely, and practical issue related to the semester’s topic.